Arjuna: Marriage to Subhadra

 Painting by Raja Ravi Varma based on the Southern version of the story where Arjuna courts Subhadra before their elopement (see note).

 Arjuna's pilgrimage goes westwards, eventually reaching the site of Prabhasa.
 Krishna, upon learning of Arjuna’s arrival, travels to Prabhasa to meet him.
 The two companions develop a strong bond.
 Krishna then invites Arjuna to his capital Dvaraka.
-During a festival at Mount Raivataka, Arjuna sees Subhadra, the princess of the Vrishnis (a clan of Yadava lineage) who is also Krishna’s sister, and falls in love at first sight.
+During a festival at Mount Raivataka, Arjuna sees Subhadra, the princess of the Vrishnis (a clan of Yadava lineage), who is also Krishna’s sister, and is captivated by her beauty.
 Sensing his feelings, Krishna offers to intercede with their father but ultimately suggests abduction, arguing that a svayamvara would be uncertain in outcome.
 With Yudhishthira’s consent through messengers, Arjuna feigns a hunting trip on a chariot, seizes Subhadra on the Dwaraka–Raivataka road, and drives towards Indraprastha.
 (Note: In the southern recension, the narrative adopts a more romantic tone: at Krishna’s suggestion, Arjuna disguises himself as an ascetic and stays as a guest in royal palace after the festival, while Subhadra is tasked with caring for him.
 In this version, Arjuna discovers that Subhadra has long harboured feelings for him, having heard of his deeds.
 Their affection grows, and Arjuna eventually reveals his identity before the abduction—or elopement in this case.)
 The Vrishnis convene in response.
 Balarama advocates war, but Krishna defends Arjuna’s conduct, emphasising the honour shown to their family and the political advantages of the alliance.
 He argues that Arjuna, recognising both the Vrishnis’ lack of greed for bride-price and the unpredictability of a bridegroom-choice ceremony, chose the most respectful course available.
 Krishna’s reasoning prevails, and Arjuna is invited back to Dvaraka for a formal wedding ceremony.

 The marriage with Subhadra is categorised as a rakshasa or capture-marriage—a form associated with heroic traditions across Indo-European literature.
 Arjuna spends the remaining period of his exile at Dvaraka, following which he returns to Indraprastha.
 While his brothers welcome him with his new bride, Draupadi reacts with jealousy.
-A reconciliation is achieved when Subhadra, on Arjuna's advice, wins over her with humility.
-Abhimanyu, described as Arjuna's favourite son, is born to Subhadra at Indraprastha.
-Although not central to the heroic arc in the way his marriage to Draupadi is, Arjuna’s union with Subhadra is of lasting importance, providing a key genealogical link in the epic’s structure, as the Kuru dynasty survives through Abhimanyu's descendants.
+Arjuna repeatedly asked for forgiveness from Draupadi for his deed.
+A reconciliation is achieved when Arjuna sends Subhadra as a cowherd woman into Draupadi's chamber, eventually wins over Draupadi with her submission, and, in return, Draupadi considers her a sister.
+Subhadra continued to serve and support Draupadi throughout her life.
+Abhimanyu is born to Subhadra at Indraprastha.
+Although not central to the heroic arc in the way his marriage to Draupadi is, Arjuna’s marriage to Subhadra is of lasting importance, providing a key genealogical link in the epic’s structure, as the Kuru dynasty survives through Abhimanyu's descendants.